 Who can act as referees for UK naturalisation application?

-Application form for the UK Citizenship or naturalisation requires two referees: It is also required that the persons who are going to put down their details (passport, date of birth) and signature should have known the applicant personally for 3 years.
+The application form for the UK Citizenship or naturalisation requires two referees: It is also required that the persons who are going to put down their details (passport, date of birth) and signature should have known the applicant personally for 3 years.

 It is NOT necessary that both referees have to be UK citizens as one can be of any nationality provided that the person holds a professional standing.
-What it means that the person has to be either a professional such as an accountant, solicitor, police officer etc. or he/she must have a good standing in the community.
+What it means is that the person has to be either a professional such as an accountant, solicitor, police officer, etc. or he/she must have a good standing in the community.
 For example a minister of a recognised religion or a member of Parliament.
 A list of persons who can act in the capacity of professional persons is available on GOV.UK’s website which can be accessed HERE.
 The list contains about 50 professions who can act as referees.